Stochastic Submodular Probing with State-Dependent Costs: Preliminaries and Problem Formulation

-The value $H(\mathbf{x})$ is the expected value of $h(R)$ where $R$ is a random set obtained by picking each element $(i,s)$ independently with probability $x_{is}$.
+The value $H(\mathbf{x})$ is the expected value of $h(R)$ where $R$ is a random set obtained by picking each element $(i,s)\in [I]\times [S]$ independently with probability $x_{is}$.

-\paragraph{Adaptive Policy and Problem Formulation} The input of our problem is a budget constraint $B$, and a set of items.
-The only way to know the state of an item is to probe the item.
-We allow rejections, i.e., after probing an item and knowing its state, we must decide immediately and irrevocably whether to pick that item or not.
-We model the adaptive strategy of probing/picking items through a policy $\pi$.
+\paragraph{Adaptive Policy and Problem Formulation} We model the adaptive strategy of probing/picking items through a policy $\pi$.
 Formally, a policy $\pi$ is a function that specifies which item to probe/pick next based on the observations made so far.
-Consider an arbitrary policy $\pi$, assume that conditioned on $\phi=\zeta$, $\pi$ picks a set of items (and corresponding states) $G(\pi, \zeta)\subseteq [I]\times[S]$\footnote{For simplicity, we only consider deterministic policy.
+Consider an arbitrary policy $\pi$, assume that conditioned on $\Phi=\phi$, $\pi$ picks a set of items (and corresponding states) $G(\pi, \phi)\subseteq [I]\times[S]$\footnote{For simplicity, we only consider deterministic policy.
 However, all results can be easily extended to random policies.}.
-The expected utility of $\pi$ is $f(\pi)=\sum_{\zeta}\Pr[\phi=\zeta] h(G(\pi, \zeta))$.
-We say a policy $\pi$ is \emph{feasible} if for any $\zeta$, $\sum_{(i,s)\in G(\pi, \zeta)}c_i(s)\leq B$.
-Our goal is to identify the best feasible policy that maximizes its expected utility.
+The expected utility of $\pi$ is $f(\pi)=\sum_{\phi}\Pr[\Phi=\phi] h(G(\pi, \phi))$.
+We say a policy $\pi$ is \emph{feasible} if for any $\phi$ such that $\Pr[\Phi = \phi]>0$, $\sum_{(i,s)\in G(\pi, \phi)}c_i(s)\leq B$ where $B$ a budget constraint.
+Our goal is to identify the best feasible policy that maximizes its expected utility: